 Students are required to study Latin in grades 4-6.
 In middle school (grade 7-8), all students must take Latin for two years, but in order to help all students be successful, Providence offers two tracks: introductory Secondary Latin and intermediate Secondary Latin.
 Most new students entering 7th grade will be placed in the introductory class (for beginners, students with limited Latin, and students who might benefit from a fresh start), while those who have mastered grammar Latin and are ready to continue will be placed in the intermediate track.
 Placement into either track is based on a number of factors (grades in grammar Latin, work speed, study skills, overall mastery of Latin, and overall academic needs).
+Levels of Latin beginning with Latin 2 count on the high school transcript even if taken in middle school.
+See the section on High School Transcripts for more details.

 High school students must study two years of the same foreign language, either Spanish or Latin.
 When a student reaches 9th grade, he or she commits to studying the same foreign language during 9th and 10th grades, choosing either Spanish 1 and 2 or Honors Latin 3 and 4.
 For students entering Providence in 8th and 9th grades, we recommend beginning Spanish 1 in 9th grade to meet foreign language requirements.